 And these are all questions asked by the curious culture, and they need answers, and for answers to be achieved, conversations need to happen and where do digital marketers fall in this agenda?

 More than the technological milestone that was achieved, the growing interest of people to be part of the SpaceX program is already considered a “closed deal” regarding selling tickets to the first space tourism for the masses.
 And this is our objective as digital marketers, and as content creators, this is the same interest that we need to drive on the grassroots level to achieve relevance, dominance and thought leadership.

 Imagine SpaceX as a brand, as a product; the idea is; will you be able to create that much conversation based on your product?
 If not then you have a product that people are already used to, there is nothing new about what you are doing.
 But the element of fresh content can make existing products look like “new” although not to the level of a space capsule but just enough to put the spotlight on the fresh content (not on the product) but on the content that you have created so that people will talk about your product.

-This is the essence of content strategy, it’s a race to fresh content, relevance commands influence, and influence over the right target audience is king.
+This is the essence of content strategy.
+It’s a race to fresh content, relevance commands influence.
+Influence over the right target audience is king.